PrefectHQ/prefect/docs/concepts/projects.md

 Anytime you run `prefect deploy`, the following actions are taken in order:

-- The project `prefect.yaml` file is loaded; first, the `prefect.yaml` `build` section is loaded and all variable and block references are resolved.
-The steps are then run in the order provided
+- The project `prefect.yaml` and `deployment.yaml` files are loaded.
+First, the `build` section is loaded and all variable and block references are resolved.
+The steps are then run in the order provided.
 - Next, the `push` section is loaded and all variable and block references are resolved; the steps within this section are then run in the order provided
 - Next, the `pull` section is templated with any step outputs but *is not run*.
 Note that block references are _not_ hydrated for security purposes - block references are always resolved at runtime
-- Next, the project `deployment.yaml` file is loaded.
-All variable and block references are resolved.
+- Next, all variable and block references are resolved with the deployment declaration.
 All flags provided via the `prefect deploy` CLI are then overlaid on the values loaded from the file.
 - The final step occurs when the fully realized deployment specification is registered with the Prefect API

+!!! tip "Deployment Instruction Overrides"
+    The `build`, `push`, and `pull` sections in deployment definitions take precedence over the corresponding sections in `prefect.yaml`.

 Anytime a step is run, the following actions are taken in order: